lm-sys/lm-sys.github.io/blog/2024-05-17-category-hard.md

 <img src="/images/blog/category_hard/key_criteria_breakdown.png" style="display:block; margin-top: auto; margin-left: auto; margin-right: auto; margin-bottom: auto; width: 85%"></img>
 <p style="color:gray; text-align: center;">Figure 3.
 The percentage of each criteria within 1 million Chatbot Arena data.</p>

 We then calculate its Hardness Score by how many criteria are satisfied and present the distribution in Figure 3.
-Interestingly, we find that ~20% of prompts are >=6 score.
-You can find several examples below to demonstrate what a hard prompt actually looks like in the [Example Section](#example).
+Interestingly, we find that approximately 20% of prompts have a score of 6 or higher.
+You can find several examples below to demonstrate what a hard prompt looks like in the [Example Section](#example).

 <img src="/images/blog/category_hard/hardness_breakdown.png" style="display:block; margin-top: auto; margin-left: auto; margin-right: auto; margin-bottom: auto; width: 85%"></img>
 <p style="color:gray; text-align: center;">Figure 4.
 The percentage of prompts with different hardness score within 1 million Chatbot Arena data.</p>

-We then take the score>=6 prompts (satisfy 6 or more of these criteria) to be the "Hard Prompts" category and calculate two leaderboards, **Hard Prompt (English)** and **Hard Prompts (Overall)**.
+We use prompts with a score of 6 or higher to create the "Hard Prompts" category and calculate two leaderboards: **Hard Prompt (English)** and **Hard Prompts (Overall)**.

 Below is screenshot of the leaderboard for **Hard Prompts (English)** category (as of May 17, 2024).
 You can find the latest version at [https://leaderboard.lmsys.org](https://leaderboard.lmsys.org) (-> Category dropdown).